aduy2408/gymfixer/README.md

 # GymFixer

 AI-assisted workout posture analysis.
-The active product flow is after-session video analysis: upload a short squat or bicep-curl video, the backend samples frames, runs the selected pose backend, computes angles and reps, returns distinct mistake frames, and optionally calls Gemini for coaching.
+The active product flow is after-session video analysis: upload a short squat or bicep-curl video, the backend samples frames, runs the selected pose backend, computes angles and reps, groups detected errors by rep, and optionally calls Gemini for coaching.

 ## Current Stack